paultopia/conlaw_casebook/spring-2022-iteration/48-uncovered-doctrines.md

 The doctrine of sovereign immunity is not as harsh as it seems for two reasons.

 First, as noted above, states often consent to suit (because, democracy).
-Most states have something like a tort claims act consenting to a broad array of suits, often with procedural requirements like prior notice to the state to give them an opportunity to settle.^[See e.g. Iowa Tort Claims Act, Iowa Code sec.
-669 <https://www.legis.iowa.gov/law/iowaCode/sections?codeChapter=669&year=2016> (consenting to personal injury and property damage tort suits in state court under various conditions)]
+Most states have something like a tort claims act consenting to a broad array of suits, often with procedural requirements like prior notice to the state to give them an opportunity to settle.

 Second, and more importantly, the Court has interpreted the doctrine of sovereign immunity in a very formalist sense: only when the state is actually named, or its treasury is directly at risk, does sovereign immunity apply.
 This means that a plaintiff can often sue a state official for injunctive relief which effectively works against the state.